apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>References the name of the ComponentDefinition.
+<p>componentDef references the name of the ComponentDefinition.
 If both componentDefRef and componentDef are provided, the componentDef will take precedence over componentDefRef.</p>
 </td>
 </tr>